Actions and Detail Panel

 These two artists have collaborated to commemorate Mitzi Cunliffe's life and work, responding to her monumental sculpture Man-Made Fibres (1956), sited above the Clothworkers South building, home to textile design at the University of Leeds.

-While Kate's spectacular hanging installation considers the life cycles of materials, based on her research into sustainability and textile design, poet Rommi Smith has been inspired by phenomenological ideas of making the self through the process of making art.
+While Kate's spectacular hanging installation considers the life cycles of materials, based on her research into sustainability and textile design, writer and performer Rommi Smith has written in response to Cunliffe’s work and narrative.
+Smith’s poem puts forward that the ontological and phenomenological processes of becoming oneself are profoundly intertwined with the creative, or artistic process.